 Radiology resident lectures: The breast imaging Fellow is responsible for presenting 1 lecture during each semester (September-December and January-May).
 The dates and topics for these lectures will be determined well in advance of when they occur in order to provide adequate preparation time.

 Radiology medical student rotation lecture: Following the first medical student lecture, the breast imaging Fellow will be responsible for presenting the remainder of the medical student lectures, which occur monthly (September-May).
 The Fellow chooses either an academic day or a day on which 2 attendings are staffing the breast center to give his/her lecture.
 The same lecture is presented to a new group of rotation residents each month.

-The Fellow, in collaboration with the attending breast radiologists, will select a clinical project to complete during the Fellowship year, with the goal of presenting a scientific poster and/or publishing the findings.
+The Fellow, in collaboration with the attending breast radiologists, will select a clinical research project to complete during the Fellowship year, with the goal of presenting a scientific poster and/or publishing the findings.
 In addition to this valuable learning experience, the project can double as a Practice Quality Improvement (PQI) project requirement for Maintenance of Certification (MOC) in Radiology.
-In the event that a PQI project is selected, it should conform to the standards outlines by the American Board of Radiology at www.theabr.org.
+In the event that a PQI project is selected, it should conform to the standards outlined by the American Board of Radiology.

 Please note: the Breast Fellow Candidate must be eligible to obtain an Arizona Medical License prior to the start of the program.
-The Breast Imaging Fellowship participates in the National Resident Matching Program (http://www.nrmp.org) sponsored by the Society of Breast Imaging.
-In order to become a fellow with The University of Arizona, you must register with the Radiology Match, of which Breast Imaging is a part.
+The Breast Imaging Fellowship participates in the National Resident Matching Program sponsored by the Society of Breast Imaging.
+To become a Breast Fellow with the University of Arizona, register with the Radiology Match.

 - Curriculum Vitae